sachinsu/sachinsu.github.io/work_journal/software.md

     machine code for either software interrupts or architecture-specic syscall instructions that transfer control to the OS kernel and switch rings.
 The kernel does its business and switches back to user mode and returns to the program code.

+- Differences in type of Testing
+  - Regression vs Mutation - Regression tests check if new code is buggy while mutation tests check whether test themselves are reliable by twicking the code.